caktus/django-project-template/docs/provisioning.rst

     # Template of the command
     fab -u <root-user> <environment> setup_master
-    # Example of provisioning 33.33.33.10 as the Salt Master for staging
+    # Example of provisioning a Linode VM for staging
     fab -u root staging setup_master
+    # Example of provisioning an AWS VM for production
+    fab -u ubuntu production setup_master -i aws-private.pem

 This will install salt-master and update the master configuration file.
 The master will use a set of base states from https://github.com/caktus/margarita checked out